Wondering Is The Income League A Scam? You’re reading this blog post because you want to find out.

 Income League is a Clickbank product that consists of building an email list through an initial opt-in landing page where you’ll start collecting customer emails.

-Is The Income League A Scam Or Is It Affiliate Marketing?
+Is The Income League A Scam Or Is It Legit Affiliate Marketing?

-Jamie Lewis has an additional two hours of YouTube videos available that’s more about self promotion and less about making money online as an affiliate marketer.
+Jamie Lewis has an additional two hours of YouTube videos available that are more about self-promotion and less about making money online as an affiliate marketer.

 These videos lack substance and don’t teach any more information than what the basic package offers.